joashivanmoodley/django-notify/trunk/django_notify/readme.txt

 	</ul>
 	{% endif %}

-If the temporary notifications storage instance is iterated, it's notifications will be cleared when the response is processed.
+The notifications are marked to be cleared when the storage instance is iterated (cleared when the response is processed).
 To avoid the notifications being cleared, you can set ``request.notifications.used = False`` after iterating.